DoubleDrup/Autocad-Plugin-Templates/tutorial.md

 </Project>
 ```
-Again, reinstall and check out if it works.
-There should be a message that says:
+Again, reinstall and open a new test project with your template.
+Debug and check the command line in AutoCAD, because there should be a pop-up asking you if you want to load the plugin (accept or always accept it, it doesn't matter for now) and a message that says:

 `NETLOAD Assembly file name: "<NameOfImplementation>.dll"`

-If it still does not work you should run `LEGACYCODESEARCH` in AutoCAD and make sure that is set to `ON`.
+If it does not work you should run `LEGACYCODESEARCH` in AutoCAD and make sure that is set to `ON`.
+You can now simply restart the debugging session and the message will be there.

-[HINT] You can also set `SECURELOAD` to `FALSE` in AutoCAD to not get the pop-up asking if you want to load your plugin.
+Hint: You can also set `SECURELOAD` to `FALSE` in AutoCAD to not get the pop-up asking if you want to load your plugin.
 Only use these settings while debugging.

-#### The Active Class & Commands Class
+#### Adding the Active class & Commands class
-When you create a new plugin, you probably want to add a new command to AutoCAD.
-There are lots of other things you can do, but the reoccurring thing is creating these new commands.
-For the creation of these commands, you are very likely to encounter a couple of objects that let you manipulate the program:
+There are lots of other things you can do when programming in AutoCAD, but there is a big chance that you are here to create new custom commands.
+For the creation of these commands, you are very likely to encounter a couple of objects that let you manipulate AutoCAD:

 - The active document
 - The active editor